 Oral Contraceptives: (Moderate) It would be prudent to recommend alternative or additional contraception when oral contraceptives (OCs) are used in conjunction with antibiotics.
 It was previously thought that antibiotics may decrease the effectiveness of OCs containing estrogens due to stimulation of metabolism or a reduction in enterohepatic circulation via changes in GI flora.
 One retrospective study reviewed the literature to determine the effects of oral antibiotics on the pharmacokinetics of contraceptive estrogens and progestins, and also examined clinical studies in which the incidence of pregnancy with OCs and antibiotics was reported.
 It was concluded that the antibiotics ampicillin, ciprofloxacin, clarithromycin, doxycycline, metronidazole, ofloxacin, roxithromycin, temafloxacin, and tetracycline did not alter plasma concentrations of OCs.
 Antituberculous drugs (e.g., rifampin) were the only agents associated with OC failure and pregnancy.
 Based on the study results, these authors recommended that back-up contraception may not be necessary if OCs are used reliably during oral antibiotic use.
 Another review concurred with these data, but noted that individual patients have been identified who experienced significant decreases in plasma concentrations of combined OC components and who appeared to ovulate; the agents most often associated with these changes were rifampin, tetracyclines, and penicillin derivatives.
 These authors concluded that because females most at risk for OC failure or noncompliance may not be easily identified and the true incidence of such events may be under-reported, and given the serious consequence of unwanted pregnancy, that recommending an additional method of contraception during short-term antibiotic use may be justified.
 During long-term antibiotic administration, the risk for drug interaction with OCs is less clear, but alternative or additional contraception may be advisable in selected circumstances.
 Data regarding progestin-only contraceptives or for newer combined contraceptive deliveries (e.g., patches, rings) are not available.
 Sodium picosulfate; Magnesium oxide; Anhydrous citric acid: (Major) Prior or concomitant use of antibiotics with sodium picosulfate; magnesium oxide; anhydrous citric acid may reduce efficacy of the bowel preparation as conversion of sodium picosulfate to its active metabolite bis-(p-hydroxy-phenyl)-pyridyl-2-methane (BHPM) is mediated by colonic bacteria.
 If possible, avoid coadministration.
 Certain antibiotics (i.e., tetracyclines and quinolones) may chelate with the magnesium in sodium picosulfate; magnesium oxide; anhydrous citric acid solution.
 Therefore, these antibiotics should be taken at least 2 hours before and not less than 6 hours after the administration of sodium picosulfate; magnesium oxide; anhydrous citric acid solution.
 Warfarin: (Moderate) The concomitant use of warfarin with many classes of antibiotics, including aztreonam, may result in an increased INR thereby potentiating the risk for bleeding.
 Inhibition of vitamin K synthesis due to alterations in the intestinal flora may be a mechanism; however, concurrent infection is also a potential risk factor for elevated INR.
 Monitor patients for signs and symptoms of bleeding.
 Additionally, increased monitoring of the INR, especially during initiation and upon discontinuation of the antibiotic, may be necessary.

 Unlike the penicillins and cephalosporins, aztreonam is a monobactam.
 It contains a sulfonic acid group that gives the beta-lactam of aztreonam its activity.
 Like the penicillins and cephalosporins, aztreonam is mainly bactericidal and inhibits the third and final stage of bacterial cell wall synthesis by preferentially binding to specific penicillin-binding proteins (PBPs) that are located inside the bacterial cell wall.
 Penicillin-binding proteins are responsible for several steps in the synthesis of the cell wall and are found in quantities of several hundred to several thousand molecules per bacterial cell.
 Penicillin-binding proteins vary among different bacterial species.
 In particular, aztreonam preferentially binds to PBP-3 of the gram-negative rods, and the sulfonic acid group assists in the acetylation of PBP-3.
 Since PBP-3 is responsible for formation of the septum during cell division, aztreonam's inhibition of these proteins causes elongation of the bacteria, inhibition of bacterial cell division, and breakage of the cell wall, which results in cell lysis and death.
 Aztreonam has no affinity for the PBPs of gram-positive organisms and poor affinity for anaerobic PBPs.
 In vitro, aztreonam has little ability to induce chromosomally mediated beta-lactamase production, although the selection of preexisting resistant organisms is still possible during clinical use.
+The interpretive breakpoint criteria define MICs for systemic aztreonam for Enterobacteriaceae as susceptible at 4 mcg/mL or less, intermediate at 8 mcg/mL, and resistant at 16 mcg/mL or more.
+The interpretive breakpoint criteria define MICs for P. aeurginosa as susceptible at 8 mcg/mL or less, intermediate at 16 mcg/mL, and resistant at 32 mcg/mL or more (breakpoints based on a dose of 1 g IV every 6 hours or 2 g IV every 8 hours).
+The interpretive breakpoint criteria define MICs for H. influenzae and H. parainfluenzae as susceptible at 2 mcg/mL or less.
 Bacterial resistance to aztreonam occurs via hydrolysis by beta-lactamase, alteration of the PBP, and decreased intracellular permeability.